Monday 22 January 2018

 I toyed with many different career ideas including pursuing my hobby by working with horses and even becoming a lawyer.
 I soon realised that PR was the one for me.
 I was eager to jump right into PR.
 It made sense to find a course that was CIPR accredited and the right fit for me.
 That’s when I chose to study at Southampton Solent University.

 After graduating, I had ambitions to work in consumer and fashion PR.
 However, it wasn’t until I started my first job in technology PR that I realised where my skills lay.
 I now work in cyber security and love every single minute of it!
 I’m an Account Manager at éclat Marketing, an agency in Lightwater, Surrey.
 This agency specialises in cyber security.
-I’ve been with the company since February 2016 and work with some great colleges meeting really interesting clients.
+I’ve been with the company since February 2016 and work with some great colleagues, meeting really interesting clients.

 Can you describe your typical day at work?